the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-weekly.md

 - As the first Pomodoro session ends, close any breakout rooms, ask for feedback, and then restart the second Pomodoro session
 - The call is scheduled for 60 minutes, and hence can accommodate up to 2 Pomodoro sessions
 - Close the call thanking everyone, and arhieve the notes for the next call

+For the chairing roles and responsibilities, please refer {ref}`<ch-coworking-organisation-logistics-chair>`.

 #### Beginning